LINKS TO THE 2023 DAY OF REMEMBRANCE

 The theme of the program is "Reparatory Justice: Together We Rise," bringing awareness to the public about the Japanese American community's redress and reparations movement and the importance of being in solidarity with other communities in their struggles for justice and reparations today.

 Sumi Tanabe and Satomi Susie Yasui, survivors of WWII incarceration, will remember their experiences in camp and how they were affected by incarceration in the difficult years of resettling after their release.
+Athar Siddiqee from the South Bay Islamic Association will make a statement of solidarity from the Muslim community.

 Also featured are performances by San Jose Taiko and the traditional candlelight procession through Japantown.
 The candle lighting ceremony and procession through Japantown will honor those who were incarcerated in the concentration camps.